Rapper Hopsin Had An Unexpected Reaction To Getting Name-Checked On Eminem’s New Album

 People and media outlets are having a lot of different reactions to Kamikaze, the new and unexpected album from Marshall Mathers, better known by his stage name, Eminem.

-However, one reaction seemingly absent the controversial release, is indifference.
+However, one reaction seemingly absent the controversial release is indifference.

 The album has been out for a little over a day and it has already been called one of Eminem’s best releases of all time.
-Labron James recently took to twitter, praising the album, while The Telegraph gave Kamikaze a four-star review out of a possible five.
+Lebron James recently took to Twitter, praising the album, while The Telegraph gave Kamikaze a four-star review out of a possible five.

 On the other end of the spectrum, The Hollywood Reporter lambasted the new album, taking Eminem to task for what they say was “trying, and failing, to remain relevant.”

-Rapper Hopsin clearly disagrees with THR’s opinion that Eminem has become irreleveant, as the 33-year-old musician recently hopped on Facebook to tell his fans how genuinely excited he was about Eminem name-dropping him on Kamikaze, according to XXL.
+Rapper Hopsin clearly disagrees with THR’s opinion that Eminem has become irrelevant, as the 33-year-old musician recently hopped on Facebook to tell his fans how genuinely excited he was about Eminem name-dropping him on Kamikaze, according to XXL.

 Hopsin described the experience of hearing his name on an Eminem record as the “best day of his life” in a profanity-laden celebration of not only being mentioned, but also being one of the few rappers name-dropped on Kamikaze that wasn’t insulted in one way or another.